2017 Cadillac CTS Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Cadillac CTS, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Cadillac CTS, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's new for the 2017 Cadillac CTS Sedan?
 There's minor styling refinements to the rear and front fascia.
 Improvements have been made to the infotainment system and new features are added that include data tracking of Teen Driversg, the myCadillac Mobile App, and Cadillac Collection.
 A rear camera mirror and other tech features have been added.
 Updates for the 2016 model can still be considered new.
 These include a new 3.6 liter direct-injection V6 engine with auto stop-start and cylinder deactivation and a new 8-speed automatic transmission.

 The CTS-V is a version of the Cadillac CTS that is a high-performance alternative.
 It has 3 body styles that include a 4-door sedan, a 5-door sport wagon and a 2-door coupe.
 Depending on who you talk to the CTS-V may be regarded as the top-of-the-line trim level.
 However, the 5 trim levels of the 2017 Cadillac CTS Sedan are the base CTS, the Luxury, the Premium Luxury, the V-Sport and the V-Sport Premium Luxury.